 Give your small business, band, or blog a unique icon used to communicate your brand across language barriers.
 A well-designed logo makes this possible.
 Make your brand stand out and recognizable with my logo design services.

 (Icon for Clover) I love the tab function of macOS Sierra and higher for Mac’s window panes because it allows me to get organized with my projects more easily.
 I thought to myself, “does Microsoft Windows have this functionality?”
-Short answer is “no, not naively (built-in).”
-However, after doing some Googling, I discovered the app...
+The short answer is “no, not naively (built-in).”
+However, after doing some Googling, I discovered the...
 Continue Reading →

-The above graphic* is a good visual on the main difference between vector & raster.
-Raster images is what you naturally get with photos with file extensions such as JPG, PNG, TIFF.
+The above graphic* is a good visual of the main difference between vector & raster.
+Raster images are what you naturally get with photos with file extensions such as JPG, PNG, TIFF.
 Vector file extensions include EPS, PDF**, and AI.
 Vector - created with mathematic equations by an app, independent from resolution.
 In other words,...
 Continue Reading →

-Behind the scenes look of my process in product photography, i.e. how I turn a 1-tier PDQ Display into a 2-tier PDQ Display: In graphic design and photography, the process of combining more than one photo or graphic into a single image is called "compositing."
-A company may need a multiple-tier PDQ display composited from the...
+Behind the scenes look of my process in product photography, i.e. how I turn a 1-tier PDQ Display into a 2-tier PDQ Display: In graphic design and photography, the process of combining more than one photo or graphic into a single image is called "photo compositing."
+A company may need a multiple-tier PDQ display composited from...
 Continue Reading →

 Virustotal (https://www.virustotal.com) is a Google-owned site that you can use to scan & “analyze suspicious files and URLs to detect types of malware, automatically share them with the security community [aka Anti-virus/Anti-Malware companies].”
 If you suspect or are unsure about the how safe a link (URL), download, or file is, you can use Virustotal to scan...
 Continue Reading →

 Please note: This infographic was designed & calculated by me, Marc Forman, and is for educational purposes only.
 I do not endorse speeding on any level. #SpeedingNotWorthIt